amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 * **Explore data:**
-As our app is based upon exploration of the dataset, the three visualizations we designed are meant to help target customers to understand the data
+As our app is based on exploration of the dataset, the three visualizations we designed are meant to help our target audience to understand the data.

 * **Verify data quality:**